 Motor vehicle wrecks, truck crashes, motorcycle collisions, premises hazards, workplace incidents, and pedestrian strikes drive most catastrophic injury claims in the metro.
 CDC injury cost data puts the national price tag for unintentional injuries at $4.2 trillion a year.

-- Car accidents: head-on, rollover, and high-speed collisions
+- High-energy car crashes: head-on, rollover, and high-speed collisions

-- Truck accidents: commercial-vehicle mass multiplies impact force (see trucking law penalties)
+- Catastrophic truck wreck injuries: commercial-vehicle mass multiplies impact force (see penalties for FMCSA violations)

-- Motorcycle accidents: riders have no structural protection
+- Catastrophic motorcycle crash claims: riders have no structural protection

-- Pedestrian and bicycle crashes: a person on foot or two wheels absorbs the full strike
+- Pedestrian crash claims and bicycle collision injuries: a person on foot or two wheels absorbs the full strike

-- Rideshare and bus wrecks: commercial passenger carriers in corridor traffic
+- Rideshare collision claims and public transit collisions: commercial passenger carriers in corridor traffic

-- Premises liability and slip and fall incidents: falls from height, structural collapse, unsafe conditions
+- Property owner negligence cases and slips on commercial properties: falls from height, structural collapse, unsafe conditions

 - Workplace and product liability: construction falls, equipment malfunctions, defective machinery, oil-field explosions

-- Nursing home neglect: pressure injuries, falls, and medication errors
+- Care-facility abuse cases: pressure injuries, falls, and medication errors

 Many of these wrecks happen on the I-35, I-40, and I-44 corridors, where high speeds and heavy commercial traffic produce the most violent collisions.